 I love this because it shows that the problem isn’t young people — it’s us.
 We create a poisonous atmosphere when we tell young people “you can’t” in so many subtle and not so subtle ways.
 They can — and they must!

-Like Ali, almost all of the roughly 1,000 Ashoka Fellows (out of 3,300) who are focused on children and young people do more than believe in them: They put them in charge.
+Like Ali, almost all of the roughly 1,000 Ashoka Fellows (out of more than 3,500) who are focused on children and young people do more than believe in them: They put them in charge.
 So do 200 Ashoka Changemaker Schools and 35 Ashoka-affiliated colleges and universities.
 The results are dramatic and marvelous.
 Once a teen has had a dream, built a team, and changed her world, she will be a changemaker for life, contributing again and again to whatever problem needs solving.
 She has her power.
 She will never be afraid.

 And she will be in great demand.
 We live in a world where the demand for those who can adapt to and contribute to change is accelerating exponentially, even as the demand for repetitive work is falling just as fast.